Elyft/Orange-sms/README.md

       orangeSms(options)
       .then((responseOrangeSms)=>{
         console.log(responseOrangeSms);
-        /* Should output a Json message like {message:sms sent},{message:401} (401 is an exemple status code of an error if you want the complete list check https://fr.wikipedia.org/wiki/Liste_des_codes_HTTP), {message:You have to provide all the keys of the object},{message:the object key must not have a value like null or undefined}
+        /* Should output an object like {message:sms sent},{message:401} (401 is an exemple status code of an error if you want the complete list check https://fr.wikipedia.org/wiki/Liste_des_codes_HTTP), {message:You have to provide all the keys of the object},{message:the object key must not have a value like null or undefined}
            {message:One or more object keys are incorrectly written}, {message: The parameter must be an object}
            You can interpret the message and continue to write your code